 As you may have noticed, there are several more social.* settings available in about:config.
 For example you can change the value of the social.sidebar.open setting to false, which closes the sidebar, but keeps the toolbar buttons.
 Likewise, you can disable notifications popping up in the bottom right of your screen by setting the value of the social.toast-notifications.enabled setting to false.

 If you are interested in more or different ways to integrate Facebook into Firefox, try these 5.5 Great Firefox Extensions To Make Facebook Awesome.

 Although there were speculations in early 2012 about Facebook acquiring Opera to turn it into a Facebook browser, Opera offers little native Facebook integration at present.
-However, Opera and Facebook have teamed up to develop the Facebook extension for Opera’s Speed Dial.
+However, to develop the Facebook extension for Opera’s Speed Dial.

 Opera’s Speed Dial is similar to Chrome’s new tab.
 Each empty new tab contains a list of favorite sites (dials) that the user wishes to access quickly.
 Speed Dial for Facebook adds more interactive extensions, but users report that it doesn’t always work.